Fleer: Key card sets

 In 1984, Fleer was the only major trading card manufacturer to release a Roger Clemens card; they included the then-Boston Red Sox prospect in their 1984 Fleer Baseball Update Set.
 The 1984 update set also included the first licensed card of Hall Of Fame outfielder Kirby Puckett.
-Fleer also released factory sets of their baseball cards from 1986-92.
+Fleer also released factory sets of their baseball cards from 1986–92.
 Like the Topps factory sets, they came in colorful boxes for retail and plainer boxes for hobby dealers.
-The 1986 set was not sealed, but the 1987-89 sets were sealed with a sticker and the 1990-92 sets were shrink-wrapped.
-From 1987-1989, Fleer also released a parallel baseball set on glossy paper.
+The 1986 set was not sealed, but the 1987–89 sets were sealed with a sticker and the 1990–92 sets were shrink-wrapped.
+From 1987–89, Fleer also released a parallel baseball set on glossy paper.

-In 1986 Fleer helped resurrect the basketball card industry by releasing an officially NBA-licensed 132-card 1986-87 Fleer Basketball set which included the rookie cards of NBA Hall of Famers Michael Jordan, Chris Mullin, Clyde Drexler, Joe Dumars, Hakeem Olajuwon, Isiah Thomas, Dominique Wilkins, Karl Malone, Patrick Ewing and Charles Barkley.
-The set also included an additional 11 card All Star sticker set featuring a second rookie card/sticker of Michael Jordan.
+In 1986, Fleer helped resurrect the basketball card industry by releasing an officially NBA-licensed 132-card 1986–87 Fleer Basketball set which included the rookie cards of NBA Hall of Famers Michael Jordan, Chris Mullin, Clyde Drexler, Joe Dumars, Hakeem Olajuwon, Isiah Thomas, Dominique Wilkins, Karl Malone, Patrick Ewing and Charles Barkley.
+The set also included an additional 11 card All Star sticker set featuring a second rookie card and sticker of Michael Jordan.
 From 1986-1988, Fleer was the only major card company that produced basketball cards.
-In 1989, Hoops released a two-part release,while Fleer continued with their singular release approach.
+In 1989, Hoops released a two-part release, while Fleer continued with their singular release approach.
 In 1990, SkyBox, Topps, and Upper Deck introduced their own basketball card sets in two major releases each year per company.
 Hoops also released a two-part release.
 Each of these manufacturers, including Fleer, over-produced their basketball card product for half-a-dozen years, glutting the basketball card market.

 Fleer's first Ultra set came out in 1991.
 The 1991 set had an announced production of 15% of regular Fleer and was produced on higher quality card stock using silver ink.
 The 1992 set used UV coating on both sides and gold foil stamping on the front.
 1994's Ultra and regular Fleer sets began another tradition of offering an insert card in every pack; in 1995 they started another tradition called "hot packs," where about 1:72 packs contained only insert cards.
 Fleer's Ultra Gold Medallion parallel insert set also started in 1995, and were inserted one per pack.
 In 1997, Ultra introduced the Platinum Medallion insert set, which was serial numbered to 100.
-1998 saw the introduction of one-of-one purple Ultra Masterpieces, and started including short printed cards in the regular, Gold and Platinum sets.
+1998 saw the introduction of one-of-one purple Ultra Masterpieces, and started including short printed cards in the regular Gold and Platinum sets.

-Fleer's began production of a super premium flagship set, called Flair, in 1993.
+Fleer began production of a super premium flagship set, called Flair, in 1993.
 Flair had an announced production run of 15% of Ultra.
 Flair was printed on very thick card stock, about twice the thickness of regular cards, and used a unique glossy finish and six color printing.

 Fleer acquired a license deal from WWE to produce and distribute WWE trading cards from 2001 to 2004.